South of Broad Charleston is by far the prettiest area of Charleston with stunning pastel southern homes.

 If you would like to explore the South of Broad area in more detail, South Battery St has some of the most impressive houses in the Charleston area.

 If you walk along South Battery St you will find another cute street – King Street.

 At the beginning of the street is a totally adorable pink house that I would very much like to move into!

 South of Broad Charleston Tour: Summary

-As stated above, this section of South of Broad, featuring the best and cutest houses in Charleston will take you 1-2 hours to complete, walking at a steady pace without stopping.
+This section of South of Broad featuring the best and cutest houses in Charleston will take you 1-2 hours to complete, walking at a steady pace without stopping.

 Time your self-guided walking tour right and you will arrive to South Battery around sunset for some of the most impressive tones of orange and yellow.

 It’s the perfect way to spend an early evening on a weekend getaway.

 We would recommend staying in one of the following places for luxury, comfort and a whole lot of southern charm!

 - Best Budget Hotel: (3*) Clean, Comfortable and provides delicious warm cookies upon arrival.
 Good location to Boone Hall Plantation.
 Car required.